gs1/EPCIS/JSON-simple-context/README.md

 https://json-ld.org/playground/

-This JSON-LD playground tool performs a basic check that the data is valid JSON-LD - although it has no awareness of our EPCIS-SHACL.ttl file.
+This JSON-LD playground tool:

+- Performs a basic check that the data is valid JSON-LD - although it has no awareness of our EPCIS-SHACL.ttl file.
+- Converts between different JSON-LD renditions, eg Normalised, Compacted, Expanded
-The JSON-LD playground tool also performs conversion of JSON-LD data into other Linked Data formats such as N-Quads or Normalised (both of which are RDF Turtle format, consisting of Subject-Predicate-Object or Subject-Property-Value triples.
+- Performs conversion of JSON-LD data into other RDF (Linked Data formats), such as N-Quads (consisting of Subject-Predicate-Object-Graph quads)
-The JSON-LD playground tool now also includes a tabular view, as well as a visualisation as  a branching diagram.
+- Now also includes a tabular view, as well as a visualisation as  a branching diagram.

 # Further information about JSON Schema